Conservation Neighbourhood Action Planning

 - Kootenay Conservation Program and other partners have clear direction for how they can support the proposed conservation actions in the neighbourhood.

-So far, KCP has co-facilitated two of these neighbourhood planning sessions.
+So far, KCP has co-facilitated three of these neighbourhood planning sessions.
 They include:

 Slocan Lake Watershed